p-m-p/parsonic/packages/copy-to-clipboard/README.md

 </copy-to-clipboard>
 ```

-This data can also be set using the item property of the underlying object.
+Data like this can also be set using the item property of the underlying object.

 ```js
 // Copy blob to clipboard if type is supported